i2group/analyze/documentation/developer_essentials_example_rest.md

 The two-phase data retrieval example project requires the development version of i2 Analyze, prepared according to the deployment instructions in Developer Essentials.

-To test the functionality of the example, you must also configure the user interface extension example project by following the instructions in [Configuring the "user interface extension" example project](https://github.com/IBM-i2/Analyze/blob/master/documentation/developer_essentials_example_ui.md "(Opens in a new tab or window)").
+To test the functionality of the example, you must also configure the user interface extension example project by following the instructions in <a href="https://github.com/IBM-i2/Analyze/blob/master/documentation/developer_essentials_example_ui.md" class="xref" title="(Opens in a new tab or window)">Configuring the &quot;user interface extension&quot; example project</a>.

 Note: All the data acquisition example projects in Developer Essentials use the same XML data, and the same code for transforming and converting that data into i2 Analyze items.
 These artifacts are in the `C:\IBM\i2analyze\SDK\sdk-projects\da-example-common` directory, to which all of the data acquisition examples have access.